How to make sushi rice - the full recipe.

 After 6-8 min, check the water level - If there is no more water, only bigger grains of rice in the pot, that means the rice is ready.
 If not, check back every minute, making sure not to burn the rice at the bottom.

-Seasoning the rice In order for the rice to taste like sushi rice (and not like an ordinary rice), you need to add rice vinegar to it right after you take it out of the pot.
+In order for the rice to taste like sushi rice (and not like ordinary rice), you need to add rice vinegar to it right after it is taken out of the pot.

 How is this done?

-- For 3 cups of rice, use ½ cup of rice vinegar, 2 tablespoons of sugar and 2 teaspoons of salt.
+For 3 cups of (uncooked) rice, use ½ cup of rice vinegar, 2 tablespoons of sugar and 2 teaspoons of salt.
 Use only rice vinegar!
 Any other kind of vinegar will taste bad. -Alternatively, you could use Sushi rice seasoning powder.

-- Mix together in small pot, on medium heat until all solids are mixed in.
+Mix together in a small pot, on medium heat until all solids are mixed in.

-- Let rice cool down for a few minutes until it is within the room temperature.
+Let the rice cool down for a few minutes until it reaches room temperature.
 Don't put the rice in the fridge to make it cool faster - that will damage the rice.
 You can however use a fan, A/C or put it by the window.